Village perchée en haut de la vallée du Lotvue aérienne de Calvignac | © Cyril Novello

 and its castle

-Facing Calvignac, Larnagol dominates the other bank of the Lot.Nestled in the heart of the village, the 18th-century Château de Larnagol boasts superb terraced gardens and preserved interior decor faithful to the French art of living.
-This authentic building can be visited and will appeal to all lovers of heritage and poetic flower gardens.
-Visit Château de Larnagol
+Facing Calvignac, Larnagol dominates the other bank of the Lot.Nestling in the heart of the village, the 18th-century Château de Larnagol boasts superb terraced gardens and remarkably well-preserved interior decor, faithful to the French art of living.
+This authentic building, which is open to visitors, will delight heritage enthusiasts and lovers offlower-filled, poetic gardens alike.

 Jeu de piste Baludik à CalvignacAppli Baludik